BraulioVM/blog/_posts/2018-07-04-python-marshalling.markdown

 a6 4f 3b 5b # unix modification timestamp
 00 00 00 00 # original source file size
 ```
-We saw this fields in the
+We saw these fields in the
 [first post of this series](http://blog.braulio.me/2018/06/28/internal-structure-pyc-files.html).
-You can have the second and the third field be whatever you want
+You can have the second and the third fields be whatever you want,
 as long as they match with the associated `.py` file.
 If they do not
 match cpython will not consider you `.pyc` file.